 If you’re planning a wedding and have ever read a wedding blog or magazine, then the chances are that you may have received some really bad or really outdated advice.
-Lots of that bad advice that relates to wedding photography is written by people who are not wedding photographers themselves.
+Lots of bad wedding photography advice comes from people who are not wedding photographers themselves.
 Not only are many of the posts or articles about photography written by non photographers, but they’re based on research that’s not totally up to date too.
 As such, this creates many of the wedding photography myths that circulate.

 Advice about photography from people who aren’t wedding photographers

 To give you an example- lots of articles discuss which questions you should ask your wedding photographer before booking.
-More often than not one of the questions that is asked is “will my wedding be the only one that you photograph on the day?”
+Often one of the suggested questions is “will my wedding be the only one that you photograph on the day?”
 This is a question that hasn’t been relevant, for the most part, for around 20 years.

-It dates back to when wedding photographers tended to only cover the wedding ceremony and subsequent group photos.
+It dates back to when wedding photographers shot film and only covered the wedding ceremony and subsequent group photos.
 Because of this, they could (and would!) sometimes shoot multiple ceremonies per day at the local church or registry office.
 This would mean they’d usually need to rush off to be at their next wedding.
-With the introduction of digital photography it is much more common to have wedding photographer photograph the full day.
-Shooting multiple weddings per day just isn’t something commonly attempted by any photographer we’ve ever met!
+With the introduction of digital photography it is much more common to have wedding photographer present all full day.
+Shooting multiple weddings per day isn’t something that’s ever been attempted by any photographer we’ve ever met!

-For any wedding photographer worth their salt, this is totally unnecessary regardless of whether they have worked at the venue before or not.
-Especially if you have booked a documentary style wedding photographer.
+For any experienced wedding photographer, this is totally unnecessary.
+It doesn’t matter if they have worked at your venue before or not.
+They do not need a specific venue visit.
 Here’s why.

 Wedding photography is about capturing your day as it happens.
 It’s about capturing all the excitement and anticipation and fun as it unfolds.
 It’s about telling the story of your day.
 A skilled photographer will use the light available or their own lighting equipment to ensure that all the key stuff is covered.
 When it comes to things like portraits, the best spots for photos are the spots with the best light.

 The only time it may be worth a visit to a venue in advance is if you have booked a very traditional photographer.
 They may only (or mainly) take posed photographs.
 As such most of their time will be spent photographing in pre-decided locations, moving from one to the next.
-These tend to be more old school photographers, sometimes photographers who usually work from a portrait studio for example who are more used to working in this way.
+These tend to be more old school photographers.
+Sometimes photographers who usually work from a portrait studio for example and therefore are more used to working in this way.

-For a photojournalist or documentary style wedding photographer in particular though, it most likely wont be necessary unless they are fairly new or inexperienced working in the type of venue you’re marrying in.
+For a photojournalist or documentary style wedding photographer it wont be necessary to visit unless they are fairly new or inexperienced working in the type of venue you’re marrying in.

 Light is more important than anything else